skrattaren/apf.rst/apf.rst

 - [p.
 350/264] "The flower-bed erupted.'"

-  This is the written counterpart to Josh Kirby's cover painting, and likewise a Discworld version of Meatloaf's "`Bat out of Hell`_", both the album sleeve and the song.
+  This is the written counterpart to Josh Kirby's cover painting, and likewise a Discworld version of Meatloaf's **Bat out of Hell**, both the album sleeve and the song.

 - [p.
 352/266] "'He... he had a rose in his teeth, sarge.'"